smmk47/ByteWise-Machine-Learning-Deep-Learning-Track/Week 4/ReadMe.md

 # Inventory Management System

 ## Overview
-The Inventory Management System is a Python application designed to help manage and organize information about food items in stock.
-The system supports various features including CRUD operations, file handling, exception handling, iterators, generators, search, and reporting functionalities.
+The Inventory Management System is a Python application designed to manage and organize information about food items in stock.
+It provides various features including CRUD operations, file handling, exception handling, iterators, generators, search, and reporting functionalities.

-## Key Features
-1. **Real-Time Data Handling**:
-   - Manage CRUD (Create, Read, Update, Delete) operations for inventory data stored in a CSV file.
-   - Handle date conversion and display warnings for expired or soon-to-expire items.
-2. **Efficient Data Storage**:
-   - Represent individual food items with attributes such as name, category, quantity, barcode, and expiry date.
-   - Store and compare date and time information effectively.
-3. **User Interaction**:
-   - Provide a user-friendly, menu-driven interface.
-   - Ensure valid input for critical operations like barcode entry.
-4. **Sorting & Filtering**:
-   - Prioritize items based on expiry dates.
-   - Filter items by category or other criteria.
-5. **Search & Reporting**:
-   - Implement search functionality to find items by barcode or name.
-   - Generate reports based on inventory data.

-## Development Stages
-### Stage 1: Object-Oriented Programming (OOP)
-- **Tasks**:
-  - Create the `FoodItem` class to represent individual food items.
-  - Create the `Inventory` class to manage the overall inventory, including core operations.
-  - Implement methods for adding, editing, deleting, and searching food items.
-  - Implement methods for handling near-expiry items.
-- **Deliverables**:
-  - Python files defining the `FoodItem` and `Inventory` classes with appropriate attributes and methods.
-  - Methods for searching and handling near-expiry items.

-### Stage 2: Files & Exception Handling
-- **Tasks**:
-  - Implement methods to read and write inventory data to a CSV file.
-  - Add error checking and handling for file operations and user inputs.
-- **Deliverables**:
-  - Updated `Inventory` class with methods for reading and writing to a CSV file.
-  - Exception handling integrated into file operations and user inputs.

-### Stage 3: Modularize the Project
-- **Tasks**:
-  - Split your code into multiple modules (e.g., `food_item.py`, `inventory.py`, `file_manager.py`).
-  - Create a package and include an `__init__.py` file.
-- **Deliverables**:
-  - A Python package containing the modules for the Inventory Management System.

-### Stage 4: Iterators & Generators
-- **Tasks**:
-  - Create an iterator to iterate through food items in the inventory.
-  - Create a generator to yield food items that are nearing their expiry date.
-- **Deliverables**:
-  - Updated the `Inventory` class with iterator and generator methods.
-  - Examples demonstrating the use of iterators and generators.

-### Stage 5: Advanced Features (Search and Reporting)
-- **Tasks**:
-  - Implement methods to search for food items by barcode, name, or category.
-  - Create methods to generate reports based on inventory data, such as items nearing expiry, items in low stock, and category-based summaries.
-- **Deliverables**:
-  - Fully functional `Inventory` class with search and reporting features.
-  - Sample scripts demonstrating the use of advanced features.

 ## Project Structure
-week4/
+The project is structured as follows: week4/
-   ─ main.py
+├── main.py
-   ─ inventory_management/
+└── inventory_management/
-   ─ init.py
+├── init.py
-   ─ food_item.py
+├── food_item.py
-   ─ inventory.py
+├── inventory.py
-   ─ file_manager.py
+└── file_manager.py
+- **`main.py`**: Entry point of the application where user interaction takes place.
+- **`inventory_management/`**: Package containing all the modules related to inventory management.
+  - **`__init__.py`**: Initializes the package.
+  - **`food_item.py`**: Defines the `FoodItem` class to represent individual food items.
+  - **`inventory.py`**: Defines the `Inventory` class to manage the overall inventory and operations.
+  - **`file_manager.py`**: Provides file handling operations to read from and write to CSV files.

+## Features
+1. **Real-Time Data Handling**
+   - CRUD operations for managing inventory data stored in a CSV file.
+   - Date conversion and expiry date warnings for items nearing expiration.
+2. **Efficient Data Storage**
+   - Each `FoodItem` object represents an item with attributes like name, category, quantity, barcode, and expiry date.
+   - Date handling ensures accurate comparison and management of expiry dates.
+3. **User Interaction**
+   - Menu-driven interface in `main.py` allows users to interact with the inventory system.
+   - Input validation ensures data integrity, especially for critical operations like barcode entry.
+4. **Sorting & Filtering**
+   - Items can be sorted based on expiry dates.
+   - Filtering options available for categories or other criteria.
+5. **Search & Reporting**
+   - Search functionality allows users to find items by barcode, name, or category.
+   - Reporting features generate detailed reports based on inventory data.